 The teachers above were prompting students to become aware of repetition and growth as structures which can then be used to extend sequences.
 They are being exposed to multiple situations in which attention is usefully drawn to relationships between components in the form of repetitions and gradual changes.
 The mathematical way of describing how to draw attention to repetition and change is through controlling variables and, as Warren and Cooper demonstrate, it is through controlling variables that teachers can guide the attention of students.

-Structure and Empiricism

 Structural generalisation is quite different from empirical counting.
 As Rivera (2008) points out, any pattern-recognition is founded on an abductive assumption that ‘things that seem to be the case will continue to be the case’, and that ‘patterns are present’.
 Many mathematical-looking tasks involve inviting people to extend ‘patterns’ and to predict the nth term.
 In order to be mathematical tasks, there has to be prior agreement or articulation of the actual underlying structure that generates the given sequence.

 Thus the sequence